Blog

 Let’s understand the concept of churn rate in detail.

-Churn refers to the loss or departure of customers, employees, or subscribers from a business over a specific period of time.
+Churn rate is a metric that measures the percentage of loss or departure of customers, employees, or subscribers from a business over a specific period of time.

 Customer churn rate